HoangHPham/KAN-Deepfake-Tracing/README.md

 ## Technical Briefing 💡

-**Introducing proposed model** - the next generation of speech deepfake source tracing system with interpretability and adaptability.
+**Introducing proposed model:** Our proposed system, is a next-generation speech deepfake source tracing framework combining countermeasure-based multi-task learning with a Kolmogorov-Arnold Network (KAN) [1].
+It uses AASIST-based backbones for audio representation and performs dual source tracing via attack attribute and type classification.
+The framework emphasizes interpretability through intrinsic metadata integration and extrinsic KAN-based feature importance analysis.

 * **CM_MTL_KAN: A combination of countermeasure based Multi-task Learning and Kolmogorov-Arnold Network**